skttl/konstrukt-documentation/areas/context-apps.md

 ## Defining a context app

-You define a context app by calling one of the `AddContextApp` methods on the root level `KonstruktConfigBuilder` instance.
+You define a context app by calling one of the `AddContextApp` methods on a `KonstruktWithTreeConfigBuilder` instance.

 #### **AddContextApp(string name, Lambda contextAppConfig = null) : KonstruktContextAppConfigBuilder**